braindotai/Real-Time-Super-Resolution/README.md

 Now based on my experiments I found it really hard for the generator to produce highly detailed outputs when its also minimizing the pixel loss (I'm imputing this observation to the fact that my model is very small).

-This is a bit surprising because an optimizing an additional objective function which has same optima should help speeing up the training.
+This is a bit surprising because optimizing an additional objective function which has same optima should help speeding up the training.
 My interpretation is since super resolution is not a one to one matching, as multiple results are there for a single low resolution patch (more on patch size below), so forcing the generator to converge to a single output would cause the generator to not produce detailed but instead the average of all those possible outputs.

 So I tried reducing the pixel loss weight coefficient down to 1e-2 to 1e-4 as described in the paper, and then compared the results with the generator trained without any pixel loss, and found that pixel loss has no significant visual improvements.
 So given my constrained training environment (Google Colab), I decided not to utilize the pixel loss as one of the part of generator's loss.